90 Days Before May 10th: A Strategic Planning Guide

 Effective time management is crucial for successfully navigating the 90-day period.
 Here are some valuable strategies:

-• Batching: Group similar tasks together to improve efficiency.
-For example, respond to emails all at once instead of sporadically throughout the day.
+- Batching: Group similar tasks together to improve efficiency.
+Here's one way to look at it: respond to emails all at once instead of sporadically throughout the day.

 Potential Challenges and Mitigation Strategies